Minimax estimation of functionals in sparse vector model with correlated observations: Estimating the noise level

 Considering here some fixed $t>0$, approximating $\hat F_{\varepsilon^2}$ by the cumulative distribution function of the chi-squared distribution with one degree of freedom $\chi^2_1$ (that we denote by $F$) and solving $\hat F_{Y^2}(t)\approx F(t/\sigma^2)$ leads to the following estimator of $\s^2$:

 A relevant choice of $t$ in \eqref{eq:hat-sigma-t-sparse} is to be determined.
 Notice that for any deterministic $t>0$ this estimator is not well-defined since the denominator in \eqref{eq:hat-sigma-t-sparse} can be 0 with positive probability.
 Indeed, for any $t>0$ there exist $\bs{\t} \in B_0(s, d)$ such that $\prob[\hat F_{Y^2}(t)=0]>0$.
-Thus, we will only define $\hat\s_S^2(t)$ by \eqref{eq:hat-sigma-t-sparse} if the denominator in \eqref{eq:hat-sigma-t-sparse} is non-zero and we set $\hat\s_S^2(t) =+\infty$ otherwise.
-The next lemma provides a bound on the estimation error of $\hat\s_S^2(t)$ for any fixed $t>0$. \begin{lemma} There exists an absolute constant $C>0$ such that for any $\bs{\t} \in B_0(s, d)$ and any $\bs{\S}$ satisfying Assumption~\ref{as:var1} the following holds.\\ (i) For any $t> 0$ and $0\le u \le 1/2$ we have
+Thus, we will only define $\hat\s_S^2(t)$ by \eqref{eq:hat-sigma-t-sparse} if the denominator in \eqref{eq:hat-sigma-t-sparse} is non-zero. {\rev Otherwise, we set $\hat\s_S^2(t) = \sum_{i = 1}^d Y_i^2 / d$; we note that the conclusion remains valid for any other choice of this value.} The next lemma provides a bound on the estimation error of $\hat\s_S^2(t)$ for any fixed $t>0$. \begin{lemma} There exists an absolute constant $C>0$ such that for any $\bs{\t} \in B_0(s, d)$ and any $\bs{\S}$ satisfying Assumption~\ref{as:var1} the following holds.\\ (i) For any $t> 0$ and $0\le u \le 1/2$ we have

 (ii) If, in addition, $|t / \s^2 - 1| \le \frac{2}{3}$ and $s / d \le 0.01$ then

 \end{lemma} Lemma~\ref{lmm:sigma-t-prob} suggests that the estimator $\hat\s_S^2(t)$ achieves a reasonable accuracy for $t\asymp \sigma^2$.
 However, such choice of $t$ is not realizable since $\sigma$ is unknown.
 Moreover, for any deterministic $t>0$ the expected error of $\hat\s_S^2(t)$ is not bounded uniformly over $\bt$ since $\hat\s_S^2(t)$ can be $+\infty$ with some positive probability as pointed out above.
 Therefore, we turn to an alternative solution that consists in choosing a random $t=\hat t$ based on the sample.
 Note that the standard sample splitting strategy, under which $\hat t$ can be independently chosen, is not a viable option since we have a model with dependent observations.
 We avoid sample splitting and propose a data-driven threshold $\hat t$ determined by scanning $\hat F_{Y^2}$ over a dyadic grid, where $\hat F_{Y^2}$ is based on the same set of observations as $\hat{\s}_S^2(\cdot)$ \footnote{ The choice of constant 0.5 in the definition of $\hat t$ is not crucial.
 Replacing 0.5 by any other constant within $(0,1)$ only changes the resulting rates by a constant factor. }: